wtjstanley/JumpropeM4/README.md

 # JumpropeM4

 ## Overview
 JumpropeM4 is a firmware for the Adafruit Feather M4 CAN board to control RS03 motors for use in a jumprope training device.
-It supports multiple control modes including velocity control and various position control schemes using Spektrum satellite receiver input, and can control up to two motors on the same CAN bus.
+It supports multiple control modes including velocity control and various position control schemes using CRSF input, and can control up to two motors on the same CAN bus.

 ## Features
 - Dual RS03 motor control using CAN bus communication (1 Mbit/s)
 - Six distinct operating modes with different control schemes
-- Spektrum satellite receiver input (DSM2/DSMX protocol)
+- CRSF Receiver input
 - Real-time motor feedback and status monitoring
 - Individual and synchronized motor control options
 - Emergency stop and error clearing functionality